fujitami/final-project/README.md

 - has_many :user_albums
 - has_many :taggings
 - has_many :albums, through: user_albums
-- has_many :users, through: taggings
+- has_many :tags, through: taggings

 ---